-The Conservation Advisory Working Party accepts that the clean and modern approach was the best way to mitigate the impact of the large building.
+Regarding the plans as originally received, the Conservation Advisory Working Party accepted that the clean and modern approach was the best way to mitigate the impact of the large building.
 The simpler the building the more invisible it will become.
 The issue of the rainwater goods was raised and the assumption made that they must be internal as well as the importance of dealing with run off, especially on the timber elevation.
 The issue of signage and directions for the new facility was also raised.